Risk Management · January 13, 2025

 • Post no debits accounts: Banks won't allow withdrawals or payments in these accounts without prior authorization, similar to products like UPIC adding an extra layer of security to protect funds.

-• Transaction alerts: Banks send notifications to inform you of various activities on your accounts, and they can be set up for a range of transactions, allowing for customized monitoring.
+• Transaction alerts: Banks send notifications to inform you of various activities on your accounts and can be set up for a range of transactions, allowing for customized monitoring.

 Cybercriminals continuously refine their techniques, exploiting vulnerability to commit fraud.
 This reality makes it critical for businesses to prioritize fraud prevention and find a partner that offers reliable solutions to detect and prevent unauthorized transactions.